YousefEZ/TFL-c/README.md

     b.
 Link's to_station are given the value -1.
     c.
 If the link doesn't exist, then it's to_station defaults to -2.

-3. After all the stations have been initialised, then the links will find their true to_station id's values.
+3. After all the stations have been initialised, then the links will find their true to_station index in the array of stationss.

 <br />